In this Article:

 Glock 42 Gen 4

-Police tend to carry it as a back-up (along with its more-powerful stablemate, the 9mm G43), while a lot of concealed weapon carriers use it as their primary weapon.
-It is small – some even pocket-carry it â but most put it in a belt or ankle holster.
+Police tend to carry it as a backup along with its more powerful stablemate, the 9mm G43.
+Meanwhile, many concealed weapon carriers use it as their primary weapon.
+It’s small â some even pocket-carry it â but most put it in a belt or ankle holster.

 One of the main reasons this little guy is so popular is â you guessed it â it’s a Glock.
-Consequently:

-- All controls are in the “right” places;
+- All controls are in the “right” places

-- Takedown is the same;
+- Takedown is the same

-- Trigger is pretty much the same so no having to adjust to a new system;
+- Trigger is pretty much the same, so no having to adjust to a new system

 - Sights are standard Glock outline/dot

-The gun’s weight is enough to control all but the wildest .380 rounds and will allow you to settle back on the target quickly.
+The gun’s weight is enough to control all but the wildest .380 rounds.
+It’ll also allow you to settle back on the target fast.
 The ergonomics are familiar to Glock owners, so again, nothing new there.
-It’s just your standard Glock but with a skinnier frame and fewer rounds at your fingertips.
-So – if you are a Glock lover, this is for you.
+It’s your standard Glock but with a skinnier frame and fewer rounds at your fingertips.
+If you’re a Glock lover, this is for you.

 Smith & Wesson M&P Bodyguard 380

-- Ditching the Insight laser and going with Crimson Trace for those guns so equipped;
+- Ditching the Insight laser and going with Crimson Trace for those guns so equipped

-- Roughing up the texturing on the grip;
+- Roughing up the texturing on the grip

-- Refining the trigger;
+- Refining the trigger

-- Etching “M&P” on the slide.
+- Etching “M&P” on the slide

 It’s All About Controls

-The control that’s missing is the take-down lever; the Bodyguard uses a rotating push-through pin that you line up with the slot to release.
-The push-through pin take-down system is fairly common on a lot of 380s and even some 9mm pistols, but it isn’t a captive take-down lever…so don’t lose it!
+The control that’s missing is the takedown lever.
+The Bodyguard uses a rotating push-through pin that you line up with the slot to release.
+The push-through pin takedown system is fairly common on many 380s and even some 9mm pistols.
+Still, it isn’t a captive takedown lever, so don’t lose it.

-Shooting The Bodyguard
+Shooting the Bodyguard

-The S&W Shield 380EZ
+The S&W Shield 380 EZ

 I saved the newest for last.
-The new Shield 380EZ is a true paradigm shift in gun design.
-We “seasoned” shooters who have been around the block a time or two tend not to get excited about a gun clearly made for newbies.
+The new Shield 380 EZ is a true paradigm shift in gun design.
+We “seasoned” shooters who have been around the block a time or two tend not to get excited about a gun made for newbies.
 But this gun is different.